eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 Project presentations are an important mechanism for capturing what each team intends to accomplish, what they actually accomplished, and sharing the results and findings with the IETF community.

-For the first few Hackathons, we had two very distinct types of presentations,
+For the first few Hackathons, we had two very distinct types of presentations:

-1. Presentation that served as project pitches at the start of the Hackathon
+1. Presentations that served as project pitches at the start of the Hackathon
-2. Presentations that summarize results at the end of the Hackathon.
+2. Presentations that summarized results at the end of the Hackathon.

 ## Project Pitches

 The project pitches were 5-10 minute presentations by a champion of a project describing what they wanted to do and how they proposed to accomplish it.
 This gave everyone in the room a better understanding of all the projects and helped participants match themselves with appropriate projects.
 This worked well when we had a small number of projects, but it became unwieldy as the number of projects increased.
 As knowledge of the Hackathon grew and advanced planning became more common, many participants knew exactly which team they planned to join and wanted to get to work as quickly as possible rather than spend a couple hours listening to presentations.
 Project pitches were dropped from the Hackathon.
 Champions are encouraged to share this type of information in advance via the [Meeting Wiki](#meeting-wiki) instead.

-## Results Summaries
+## Project Results Presentations

-The results summaries are brief presentation by each team of what problem they tried to solve, what they achieved, and highlights that include lessons learned, feedback to associated working groups, and collaboration with open source communities and other standards organizations.
-They also highlight individuals who are participating in their first IETF Hackathon or first IETF event to facilitate their introduction into the IETF community.
+The project results presentations were brief presentations by each team of what problem they tried to solve, what they achieved, and highlights that included lessons learned, feedback to associated working groups, and collaboration with open source communities and other standards organizations.
+They also highlight individuals who participated in their first IETF Hackathon or first IETF event, which helps facilitate the introduction of such individuals to the IETF community.
 The production and presentation of results summaries is optional.
 Fortunately, despite the lack of awards and prizes, most teams participate.

-As with the project pitches, results summaries can become unwieldy as the number of projects increases.
-With this in mind, the total time for all results summaries is limited to 2 hours.
-The maximum duration of each presentation is calculated based on the number teams that have indicated the desire to present.
+As with the project pitches, project results presentations can become unwieldy as the number of projects increases.
+With this in mind, the total time for all results presentations is limited to 2 hours.
+The maximum duration of each presentation is calculated based on the number teams that indicate the desire to present.
 This maximum is strictly enforced to ensure all teams have the opportunity to present their results.
 Maximum durations of 3-5 minutes are typical.

 ### Templates